 Surveys were conducted in the local language, Shangaan, with instruments translated from English and back-translated to ensure reliability.
 In addition to the survey, fieldworkers collected anthropometric measures and blood via finger prick for those who consented.
 Point of care blood tests were done for glucose, hemoglobin and lipids, and dried bloodspots were collected and later tested for HbA1c, CRP, HIV, and HIV viral load and presence of antiretroviral therapy (ART) for those who were HIV-positive.

-The Wave 1 survey data is now available through:
+The Wave 1 and Wave 2 survey data is now available through:

 Harvard Dataverse: The Harvard Dataverse Network, housed at the Institute for Quantitative Social Science (IQSS) at Harvard, hosts the world's largest collection of social science research.
 Dataverse is an open source web application to share, preserve, cite, explore, and analyze research data.
 Please see window to Dataverse below.